pustotnik/zenmake/docs/buildconf-select.rst

         },
     }

+Also you can use internal conditions for supported buildtypes.
+But if any name of supported buildtype is the same as one of known platforms or supported toolchains then such a buildtype can not be used as internal condition.
+For an example you can want to make/use buildtype 'linux' and it will be possible but for using in conditions you have to declare some different name in this case because 'linux' is one of known platforms.

-But there is one detail about internal conditions for toolchains - only toolchains supported for current build tasks exist.
+There is one detail about internal conditions for toolchains - only toolchains supported for current build tasks exist.
 ZenMake detects them with all ``features`` of all existing build tasks in current project during configuring.
 For an example if tasks exist for C language only then supported toolchains for all other languages